-Beth looked out at Chinese lanterns lighting the patio abounding with large clay pots of herbs, vegetables, geraniums and ivy–overawed with the simple beauty of the old house she continued to compliment multiple times.
+Beth looked out at Chinese lanterns lighting the patio abounding with large clay pots of herbs, vegetables, geraniums and ivy.
+The simple beauty of the old house continued to inspire compliments.
 “This house is so comfortable yet gorgeous…I think Amber and I should be serving you dinner to celebrate all the hard work you two have done.”

 On afternoon breaks while walking around the campus she had run into Ron Janus a few times and had taken time for a friendly chat with him, but since he was divorced she declined to go out with him and told him she was praying that he and his wife would reconcile.
 He had laughed about that, yet he agreed that all things are possible with God.